In-grid-collective/servPubWiki/Workshop/02-Network Anatomy + Local Setup on Pi.md

 --

-If you want to enter into sudo mode to run all commands as a super user (we do), run:
+We will enter into sudo mode to run all commands as a super user run:

 ```shell
  sudo su